5 Powerful Ways to Take REAL Action on DEI (Diversity, Equity & Inclusion)

 - Mentors can provide guidance, feedback, and support, whether around a specific need or for ongoing development.

-- Sponsors can be effective advocates who actively work to advance the career of their “sponsoree.”
+- Sponsors, typically senior leaders, can be effective advocates who actively work to advance the careers of their “sponsorees.”

 - Who has access to on-the-job learning and key assignments?

 - Who is tapped for training or leadership experiences?

 - Who is receiving coaching, mentoring, and sponsorship?